Scientific X-ray: RESULTS

-Based on the predictive power of ILF for topics with development potential, we can identify scientific topics with potential research value, even without any prior expertise.
+Based on the predictive power of Scientific X-ray for topics with development potential, we can identify scientific topics with potential research value, even without any prior expertise.
 This has significant implications for the decision-making process of resource allocation, researcher hiring, and direction selection.
-We selected three scientific topics in computer science, including wireless network capacity analysis, network information theory, and deep learning.
-Then we utilize ILF to identify whether the scientific topics still have the potential for development (Fig. 4a, b, c).
-These topics are led by ‘The capacity of wireless networks(TCWN)’,’Network information flow(NIF)’, ’Image Super-Resolution Using Deep Convolutional Networks(ISRUDCN)’ respectively.
+We selected two scientific topics in computer science, including and deep learning and network information theory.
+Then we utilize Scientific X-ray to identify whether the scientific topics still have the potential for development (Fig. 6(a,b)).
+The topics are led by `Image Super-Resolution Using Deep Convolutional Networks' and `The capacity of wireless networks' respectively.
 These topics have produced a great deal of high-impact work and valuable knowledge throughout their development.
-However, in our experience, the topics led by TCWN and NIF have nearly reached their limits of development.
-Almost all important issues have been solved in these two topics so that a complete knowledge system has been formed.
-We selected all nodes having the potential to inspire depth for the topic as candidates in the idea tree with the help of knowledge entropy.
-After calculating their ${\Delta D}^t(v)$, we finally obtained that all the ${\Delta D}^t(v)$ are less than 1, which coincides with our cognition.
+In the topic led by `Image Super-Resolution Using Deep Convolutional Networks', After calculating its $\Delta D_{Topic}^{t}$ by formula (3), we finally obtain that the $\Delta D_{Topic}^{2021}=1.918$ (Fig. 6(a)), which is greater than 1.
+This indicates that the subtree led by it is in a prime period of development and deserves continued research investment, which promises to produce impactful work and drive the depth of the topic.
+However, in our experience, the topics led by `The capacity of wireless networks' has nearly reached its cap of development.
+Almost all important issues have been solved in this topics so that a complete knowledge system has been formed.
+We also obtain that the $\Delta D_{Topic}^{2021}$ is 0.831 (Fig. 6(b)), which indicates that the visible depth of the topic is difficult to increase and coincides with our cognition.
 Due to the passage of time, the attractiveness of the valuable knowledge in the topic started to decline, leading to a stagnation of the topic development.
-However, in the topic led by ISRUDCN, we also calculated ${\Delta D}^t(v)$ for all jobs with development potential.
-We find that the upper bound of ${\Delta D}^t(v)$ for IUYTO in the topic is 1.8769, which is greater than 1.
-This indicates that the subtree led by it is in a prime period of development and deserves continued research investment, which promises to produce impactful work and drive the depth of the topic.\\
+We also quantify the development potential of scientific topics in different fields including geoscience and artificial intelligence (Fig. 6(c)).
+(The measurement of topics' development potential in the field of artificial intelligence is divided into deep learning, computer vision, natural language processing and data mining separately.
+The detailed description of the other three sub-fields can be found in the Supplementary Materials S4.)
+Because of the different development speeds of the two fields, we set the statistical time in the field of geoscience to recent ten years and the field of artificial intelligence to recent five years.
+We find that Scientific X-ray can even capture research hotspots in different fields with few expertise, such as `COVID-19 spatio-temporal data mining' in geoscience and `Attention mechanism' and `Few-shot Learning' in the field of deep learning, which can help researchers in different disciplines grasp research trends.
+(See detailed description of deep learning and geoscience in Supplementary Materials S4.)\\